 - Printers randomly dropping in connectivity

-For this reason we only recommend the hardwiring of printers using ethernet cables.
+In any venue these problems would wreak havoc - so we only recommend the hardwiring of printers using ethernet cables.

 Unless you are using bluetooth printing, your printing system would rely on the stability of your connection - among a few other things.
 Below are vital checkpoints for seamless printing.

 Pro-Tip #1 - Connect your printers directly into your router’s ethernet ports

 These ethernet ports are usually colour coded and numbered.
 Printers should never be plugged into a port labeled WAN or 'Internet'.

 If your printer is not close enough to your router, then you can also use data-points - these are similar to extension cables for power, but you know, for ethernet cables.

 Pro-Tip #2 - Check that the cables are plugged in tight

 Ethernet cables are designed to click into place.
 The fit should be snug and definitely not loose.

 Pro-Tip #3 - Confirm the connection with activity lights